Meteor-Community-Packages/meteor-autoform/README.md

 ## Public API

-Some public methods are exposed on the `AutoForm` object.
-Refer to the [API documentation](https://github.com/aldeed/meteor-autoform/blob/master/api.md).
+For the full public API available on the `AutoForm` object, refer to the [API documentation](https://github.com/aldeed/meteor-autoform/blob/master/api.md).

 ## Non-Collection Forms